KyleMardell/vinventory/README.md

 Similarly, delivery reports can be viewed in table format, with the option to filter deliveries by status.

+As I wanted to display tables of information on screen to make data easier to read, i found the PrettyTable module.
+This module meant I could easily create tables to display in the terminal, for things such as stock car data, sales data and delivery data.
+I found PrettyTable to be a very helpful tool in displaying easy to read car information.

 ### Menus
 The menu system in the VinVentory app uses a simple number system, with the user inputting a number to navigate through the menus.
 There is a home menu welcoming the user to the app and displaying the sub-menu options.
 The sub-menus are where the functionality of the app is contained.